On one photon scattering in non-relativistic qed: Model and Statement of Result

 Physically, the function $\kappa$ is used as an ultraviolet cutoff and incorporates the coupling strength (Eq. \eqref{eq:assonfield} holds for example if $\kappa(k) = e 1_{|k| < \Lambda}$ with $e \in \R$ the electric charge and $\Lambda \in (0,\infty)$ an ultraviolet cutoff).
 The Hamiltonian of the total system is given by

-where $\mu \in \R$ (the value for the standard model of non-relativistic qed is $\mu = 2$).
+where $\mu \in \R$ (the value for the standard model of non-relativistic qed is $\mu = 2$) and $p_j = - i \partial_{x_j}$.
 In \eqref{eq:defofham} and henceforth, we adopt the convention that for a vector of operators $T =( T_1,T_2,T_3)$ we write $T^2$ for $ T \cdot T$.
-The definition \eqref{eq:defofham} yields a priori a symmetric operator on a suitable dense subspace of $\HH$ (e.g. finite linear combinations of finite tensor products of compactly supported smooth functions).
+Furthermore, for notational compactness we shall suppress the tensor product in the notation of operators, if it is clear from the context on which factor an operator acts.
+The definition \eqref{eq:defofham} yields a priori a symmetric operator on a suitable dense subspace, $\mathcal{C}$, of $\HH$ which we choose to be equal to the linear span of the set

 Using assumptions \eqref{eq:potas} and \eqref{eq:assonfield} it follows from Lemma \ref{FGS.Lemma18}, in the appendix, that the operator is bounded from below.
-This allows to define a self-adjoint operator by means of the Friedrichs extension.
+This allows to define a self-adjoint operator by means of the Friedrichs extension, see for example \cite[Theorem X.23]{ReedSimon.1975}.
 Henceforth we shall denote by $H$ this self-adjoint extension.
-Moreover, Lemma \ref{FGS.Lemma18} implies that all positive parts of $H$ are form bounded with respect to $H$.
+We assume that $H$ is essentially self-adjoint on $\mathcal{C}$ and that

+where the right hand side denotes the natural domain of $(-\Delta + H_{\rm f})^{1/2}$.
+For a closed linear operator $T$ in a Hilbert space we shall denote by $\sigma(T)$ is spectrum and by $\rho(T)$ its resolvent set.
 Let

-\begin{remark}{\rm Although not needed for the proof, we note that $H$ is self-adjoint on the natural domain of $-\Delta + V +H_f$, \cite{Hiroshima.2002,HaslerHerbst.2008b}, provided additional assumptions on the potential $V$ are made.
-These assumptions are satisfied for example by Coulomb potentials. } \end{remark}
+\begin{remark} {\rm We note that if $V$ is infinitesimally bounded with respect to $-\Delta$, which is the case for Coulomb potentials, then the assumptions on $V$ are satisfied.
+Clearly, \eqref{eq:potas} holds.
+Furthermore, $H$ is essentially self-adjoint on $\mathcal{C}$ and the domain of $H$ is equal to $\mathcal{D}(-\Delta + H_{\rm f})$, the natural domain of $-\Delta +H_{\rm f}$, \cite{Hiroshima.2002,HaslerHerbst.2008b}, and hence \eqref{domprob} is satisfied. } \end{remark}

 Introducing annihilation operators, $a(k,\lambda)$, as distributions defined in Equation \eqref{eq:defofpsi} in the appendix, we can write in the sense of forms on a dense subspace (e.g. finite linear combinations of finite tensor products of compactly supported smooth functions) the quantized vector potential and magnetic field as